lexchou/swallow/README.md

 ## Introduction & Disclaimer
 Swallow is an open-sourced implementation of swift compiler, but the current version is only a 'pre-pre-alpha' version which is still undergoing heavy development and testing before its official release, and I can only develop this within my spare time.

-I don't garantee the development progress since I need to take care of my pregnant wife and have my own full-time job.
+I don't garantee the development progress since I need to take care of my new born baby and have my own full-time job.

-The current version only implemented a rough REPL that even has no code generation, you can see what it can do from the REPL, only some syntax checking and see the result of symbol's type inference.
+The semantic analysis is almost done, swallow provides same syntax checking, type inference and symbol processing like official implementation can do.

-The grammar used by the parser based on the earliest official document(released in Jun 2th, 2014), so the syntax sugars after that are not supported, the grammar changes are minor enough so I plan to lower down its priority and mainly work on semantic analysis.
+The current version only implemented a rough REPL that even has no code generation, you can see what it can do from the REPL or a [online demo](https://chou.it/swift/), only some syntax checking and see the result of symbol's type inference.

-The current version in semantic analysis can handle function's overloading, operator customization and overloading, customized types(type alias/class/struct/protocol), geneirc and constraint, type inference, variable/constant declaration(including tuple) etcs, it still cannot handle control flow, extension, pattern matching, they'll be done in the following days.
+I'm working on name mangling these days, the related study result are published in [my blog](http://chou.it/2015/04/swift-name-mangling/), an english version will be provided and committed to this repository when it's done.
+The working on reverse engineering of SIL will be started after name mangling done(including test cases and a full documentation), the documentation of SIL reverse engineering will also be commited to my blog and this repository.

 The code generation will be based on LLVM, then we can make use of LLVM's toolchain to build a full ecosystem.